zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### editor `String`

-Provides a way to specify custom editor for this column.
+Provides a way to specify a custom editing UI for the column.
+Use the container parameter to create the editing UI.

 #### Example
     <kendo:grid-column editor="editor">